RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

   caption="RAK811 Evaluation Board in the Context of the ChirpStack Platform" />

-The ChirpStack or previously known as LoRaServer project provides open-source components for building LoRaWAN networks.
+The ChirpStack or previously known as the LoRaServer project provides open-source components for building LoRaWAN networks.
 Like the case of The Things Stack, the RAK811 board is located in the periphery and will transmit the data to the backend servers through a LoRa gateway.
 Learn more about [ChirpStack](https://www.chirpstack.io/).

 :::tip 📝 NOTE: